-News from the NIH Scientific Workforce Diversity office, as well as Scientific Workforce Diversity-related news and events.
+News from the Chief Officer for Scientific Workforce Diversity Office, as well as Scientific Workforce Diversity-related news and events.

 I was honored to be named the NIH Chief Officer for Scientific Workforce Diversity (COSWD) in May.
 In this role, my goal is to facilitate true equity in the scientific workforce ecosystem—as I have throughout my entire career.